 If this happens, the injured patient can file a chiropractor medical malpractice lawsuit.
-To win, you must prove the chiropractor acted negligently in your treatment and this caused a serious injury.
-This testimony of another chiropractor after a thorough review of the medical records and any radiology studies, like x-ray films and CT scans is necessary to prove your case.
+You must prove the chiropractor acted negligently in your treatment and this caused a serious injury to win.
+The testimony of another chiropractor after a thorough review of the medical records and any radiology studies, like x-ray films and CT scans is necessary to prove your case.

-Often times, a subsequent treating surgeon or medical doctor will confirm that an injury was caused by the chiropractic treatment.
+A subsequent treating surgeon or medical doctor will often confirm that an injury was caused by the chiropractic treatment.

 Compensation in Chiropractor Lawsuits

 Under Michigan law, the victim of medical negligence can sue for two types of damages.
 Economic damages are for your lost wages, as well as to recover payment of your medical bills.
 Non-economic losses are for your pain and suffering, disability, and loss of enjoyment of life.